phkaeser/wlmaker/doc/ROADMAP.md

 * Bugfixes
   * Fix issue on fullscreen: The window border is kept, having the window off by 1 pixel.
+  * Fix bug: When switching workspace, pointer state appears to be reset.

 * [done] Screensaver support.
   * [done] Implement ext-session-lock-v1 protocol.